venkataravuri/ai-ml-notes/llm-powered-autonomous-agents/Readme.md

-# LLM-powered Autonomous AI Agents
+# LLM-powered Autonomous Agents

+This repository includes sample autonoums agents built using LangChain and Chroma vecotor database.

 ## Prerequisites

+You need to have Python > 3.10.

 ## Configure environment
 Ensure you are in `llm-powered-autonomous-agents` folder.
-Create new venv module in  (if not exists):
+Create new virtual environment venv module in (if not exists):
 ```cmd
 python -m venv .venv
 ```

-Activate your venv on Windows, you need to run a script that gets installed by venv.
-If you created your venv in a directory called myenv, the command would be:
+Activate virutal enviornemnt,
 ```
 # In cmd.exe
 .venv\Scripts\activate.bat